Virginia Mayo: Later career

 Mayo acted on stage for the rest of her career, mostly in dinner theatre and touring shows.
 Productions included No, No Nanette (1972), 40 Carats (1975), Good News (1977), Move Over Mrs Markham (1980) and Butterflies Are Free (1981).

 Mayo continued to occasionally appear on television in shows such as Police Story, Night Gallery, The Love Boat, Remington Steele, and Murder, She Wrote, and a dozen episodes of the soap opera Santa Barbara.

 Mayo was one of many famous actors to make a cameo appearance in the all-star box office bomb Won Ton Ton, the Dog Who Saved Hollywood (1976).
 She had roles in Lanigan's Rabbi (1977), Haunted (1977), and French Quarter (1978).
 Later film appearances were in Evil Spirits (1990), Midnight Witness (1993) and The Man Next Door (1997), which was her last film role.

 Mayo was one of the first to be awarded a star on the Hollywood Walk of Fame.
 Hers is located at 1751 Vine Street.
 In 1996, she was honored by her hometown as she received a star on the St. Louis Walk of Fame.
 In 1993, Mayo published a Christmas themed children's book entitled, Don't Forget Me, Santa Claus through Barrons Juveniles Publishers.

 Personal life

-Mayo wed Michael O'Shea in 1947, and they remained married until he died in 1973.
+Mayo wed actor Michael O'Shea in 1947, and they remained married until he died in 1973.
 The couple had one child, Mary Catherine O'Shea (born in 1953).
 For several decades, the family lived in Thousand Oaks, California.

 In later years, she developed a passion for painting and also occupied her time doting on her three grandsons.
-She converted to Roman Catholicism, inspired by Archbishop Fulton J. Sheen.
+She was a Presbyterian, but she may have converted to Roman Catholicism, inspired by Archbishop Fulton J. Sheen.
 A lifelong Republican, she endorsed Richard Nixon in 1968 and 1972, and longtime friend Ronald Reagan in 1980.